leamas/lpf/README.md

 This will first present a dialog (text or gui) where you can read and accept the license.
-Depending on your sudo configuration you might also be prompted for a password when a yum-builddep or yum install is needed
+Depending on your sudo configuration you might also be prompted for a password when a yum install is needed

 After running above, check status again